Characters from the Postal video game franchise.

 - Big Bad: At his worst, and even then it depends on your interpretation of things.
 Was definitely this for Postal 1, crosses over with Villain Protagonist.

-- Cool Shades: He's almost never seen without them.
+- Cool Shades: He is almost never seen without them.

 - Cosmic Plaything: Dude NEVER catches a break.
 Simply getting a package from post office or returning a book to the library become life-or-death battles for him because of completely ridiculous coincidences.
 By Paradise Lost, he has noticed this pattern and isn't even surprised when a random zombie attack comes out of nowhere.

 - Creepy Monotone: In the original and Redux.
-2 and III make him much more emotive.
+Later games made him a lot more emotive.

 - Darker and Edgier: The Dude in the original game only wants to kill and that's it, even considering killing children.